wstrother/ahp_twitch_bot_site/index.md

 my current personal best in 'The Legend of Zelda: A Link to the Past.'
 In this case, *ssb* is an "argument" for the command's usage, not the command itself or its definition.

-To be clear, in the Python implementation, this sense of "argument" is passed to the `CommandClass.do()` method.
+Again, in the Python implementation, this sense of "argument" is passed to the `CommandClass.do()` method.
 If you're unsure what that means, the important point to take away is that **arguments passed to commands by users in chat DO NOT permanently alter the functionality of the command itself.** They only affect what it does in that particular case.

-### JSON Specification for Commands
+#### JSON Specification for Commands

-In the example JSON provided above, the use of *:command1* etc. is a shorthand for the following specification:
+In the example JSON provided above, the use of *:command1* etc. is a shorthand for the following syntax:

 ```json
 ["CommandClass", "command_name", "parameter1", "parameter2"...]